DeepLearnXMU/AVG-LLaVA/docs/MODEL_ZOO.md

 If you are interested in including any other details in Model Zoo, please open an issue :)

-The usage of LLaVA checkpoints should comply with the base LLM's model license.
+The usage of AVG-LLaVA checkpoints should comply with the base LLM's model license.

 ## AVG-LLaVA-Stage3